FLOODING IN PASSAIC RIVER BASIN

 Rodney has been working with the Army Corps to get the reevaluation of the Passaic River Main Stem project to be a Presidential priority in President Obama’s budget submissions to Congress.
 In fact, he met with Assistant Secretary of the Army (Civil Works), Jo-Ellen Darcy, multiple times in Washington to discuss their critical involvement and the need for Federal resources.
 As a result of Rodney’s effort, the President included $1 million in his Fiscal Year 2013 budget proposal and $240,000 in his Fiscal Year 2014 budget proposal for this critical project.

 The Army Corps, partnering with NJDEP, is moving forward with carrying out the Passaic River Basin General Re-evaluation Study to determine the best flood risk management alternative to help communities throughout the Passaic River Basin.
-Two public information sessions were held in 2012 to explain the study and take questions.
 To read more about the study, visit the Army Corps website on this project at http://bit.ly/PassaicStudy.

 To view the U.S. Army Corps of Engineers briefing with the Passaic River Basin Flood Advisory Commission click here.